I have spent years trying to design the most primitive way to think about how organisations face their customers.

 I speak about three key topics that I have specialised in over the last two decades.
 Brand building, Innovation and Creativity.
-These keynotes are offer practical tips and have don’t hold back from calling out every bubble and myth there is.
+These keynotes offer practical tips and don’t hold back from calling out any bubble and myth there is.

 Brand minus bullshit is a punchy and entertaining 35-minute talk about brand building.
 We will talk about why we overcomplicate this so much and what is the most rewarding way to build a brand amid the performance versus purpose wars.
 Ideal for CEOs, CMOs, marketers, and founders.